patternfly/patternfly/src/patternfly/utilities/Sizing/examples/Sizing.md

 | `.pf-u-h-66vh{-on-[breakpoint]}` | `*` | Sets height: calc(100vh / 3 * 2) |
 | `.pf-u-h-75vh{-on-[breakpoint]}` | `*` | Sets height: 75vh |
 | `.pf-u-h-100vh{-on-[breakpoint]}` | `*` | Sets height: 100vh |

-## Documentation
-### Usage
-These utilities are not recommended for general layout purposes.
-They should primarily be used to enable responsive behaviors of certain components through breakpoints.

 ### Min width
 ```hbs